top of page

 This striking, but unkempt blue brick building (No. 951) was built by Peter McCartney for Jas.
 Gowens in 1883.
 It is likely McCartney's tallest remaining building.
 The brick building is three stories tall, two bays with with a chamfered square projecting bay.
 It has cast iron stairs leading to the entry door.
 The is door raised to the first story, recessed, composed of parallel wood French doors.
 The house has a pediment roof capping the projecting bay and brick arches over the windows.
 Note also the stained-glass transom window over the front door, and string courses on the first and second level.

--- "Gowens, a plate printer maker moved into the house with his six children.
+1883 - Jason Gowens, owner, b.
+1843 and wife Ella/Ellen, b.
+1846 and family.
+"Gowens, a plate printer maker moved into the house with his six children.
 Just seven years later, he built an even grander building next door at 949 and moved into the new house with his family; renting out the previous home to a white family, government worker Milton Ailes and his wife and two children.
+Gowans was a Civil War veteran.
 Also living in the house was an African American servant, Florence Page, the only live-in domestic help on this square in 1900."
-(A. Hoagland) --
+(A. Hoagland)

 1906 - Vacant

 1907 - Walsh family.
-Morgan, Patrick, Thomas, William and Walter.
-(City Directory)
+Morgan, Patrick, Thomas, Walter and William

-1921 - Samuel and Nellie Clayton share the house with Julia Harris.
+1921 - Samuel and Nellie Clayton with Henry Ferguson.
+In 1922, Julia Harris joined the household.

 1928 - Mary Boyd